Equity crowdfunding platforms: which one to choose

 Success fee: check costs

-All crowdfunding platforms have fees for hosting campaigns on their portals.
-Some charge a fixed fee, but these are few.
-These are usually success fees, which are calculated as a percentage of the money raised by the campaign and collected only in case of success.
+All equity crowdfunding platforms have commission costs to host campaigns on their portals.
+Some charge a flat fee, but these are few.
+These are usually success fee, which are calculated as a percentage of the money raised by the campaign and collected only in case of success.

 The percentage fluctuates in a similar range for all platforms, but it is worth checking and comparing this important information, which allows you to estimate how much the crowdfunding campaign will cost the company.